sma1laga/SPT-Flask/README.md

 5. Open a Pull Request

 ## 👤 License
-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See `LICENSE` for more information.

 ---

 Feel free to contribute, report issues, and help grow this project!

-> “Learning Signal Processing should be visual, intuitive, and fun.” — sma1laga